If the biggest corporate mergers were ever done on data room

 3. Bristol Myers Squibb – Celgene

-The $70 billion merger of these two companies built a giant pharmaceutical company.
+The $74 billion merger of these two companies built a giant pharmaceutical company.
 Thus, the new corporation has found efficient ways to address the needs of patients suffering from cardiovascular, immunological, inflammatory, and oncological diseases.

-Under the deal, Bristol Myers Squibb shareholders received a 69% stake while the target company’s shareholders were expected to own the rest.
+Under the deal, Bristol Myers Squibb shareholders received a 69% stake, while the target company’s shareholders were expected to own the rest.

 Biggest mergers and acquisitions 2020

 The ongoing trade war between the United States and China because of COVID-19 caused uncertainty in the global economy.
 Consequently, M&A activity has been gradually declining.
-However, despite these difficulties, some significant deals still took place.
+According to Ernst & Young, global M&A value was estimated at $2.2 trillion.

 1. AMD – Xilinx

-When AMD announced its $35 billion acquisition of Xilinx, M&A activity in the semiconductor market was on the rise.
+When AMD announced its $49 billion acquisition of Xilinx, M&A activity in the semiconductor market was on the rise.

 Xilinx, specializing in programmable processors, helped AMD compete with Intel.
 Another benefit is that the parties combined their forces of world-class engineers and knowledge.